top of page

 I have three suggestions.
 The good news is both ideas have no net cost.
 Meaning, they’re free!

-Donate used plastic items (flashlights, cups, toys, etc.) to a second-hand store instead of throwing them out.
+2. Instead of throwing out used plastic items (flashlights, cups, toys, etc.), donate them to a second-hand store.

-Use less single-use plastic (plastic forks, plastic plates, plastic bags, etc.).
+3. Use less single-use plastic (plastic forks, plates, bags, etc.).

 If we don’t use as much single-use plastic to begin with, we’ll have less plastic waste to deal with in the end.
-I’m not suggesting we don’t use plastic for TV’s, printers, heart monitor machines, or cell phones that are used for years.
+I’m not suggesting we don’t use plastic for TVs, printers, heart monitor machines, or cell phones that have been used for years.
 I’m referring to using less single-use plastic.

 For example:

-Purchase meats from your grocery store’s deli counter where they're wrapped in butcher paper.
+1. Purchase meats from your grocery store’s deli counter, where they're wrapped in butcher paper.

-Prepare larger batches of home-cooked foods made from fresh ingredients.
-This way you can have several days of lunches from the same home-cooked meal, all without using any plastic.
+2. Prepare larger batches of home-cooked foods made from fresh ingredients.
+This way, you can have several days of lunches from the same home-cooked meal, all without using any plastic.

-Purchase foods from stores that store product in large bins (that aren't wrapped in single-use plastic).
+3. Purchase foods from stores that store products in large bins (that aren't wrapped in single-use plastic).

-Don’t forget that metal, glass, and paper containers are recyclable.
-Glass can be recycled thousands of times and it’s still just glass.
+Remember that metal, glass, and paper containers are recyclable.
+Glass can be recycled thousands of times, and it’s still just glass.
 The same goes for metal containers such as cans.

 Bottom line: